appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 <dd>

-This code extracts unique product types and formats them into format suitable for a Select widget.
+This code extracts unique product types and formats them into objects suitable for a Select widget.